CDRH/genoa_mukurtu/docs/customizations.md

 ### Customize Browse Facets via Admin UI
-Sign in, click "Browse" (redirects to `/digital-heritage` path), click gear in far upper right of page content, click "Edit Panel".
+Sign in, click "Browse" (redirects to `/digital-heritage` path), click gear in far upper right of page content but below "Government records show that ", click "Edit Panel".

 The UI elements under "Left" are what display in the browse page's facets.

+Add / ensure these items are present under Left:
+- Exposed form: digital_heritage_grid_list-all
+- Custom sorts for the browse pages
+- Facet API: Search service: Default node index: Category
+- Facet API: Search service: Default node index: Tribal Affiliation
+- Facet API: Search service: Default node index: Format
+- Facet API: Search service: Default node index: Type

 Click the gear left of "Left" to add content.
 Click and drag to re-order facets.
+Click the gears right of the facets' names to customize labels, remove, etc.
+Remove any named "Deleted/missing block facetapi-..." from old customization.
-Click the gears right of the facets' names to customize labels, remove, etc. Click "Update and Save" awkwardly placed on the right to save changes here.
+Click "Update and Save" awkwardly placed on the right to save changes here.

 Changes via the admin UI here will override changes to the file `ma_digitalheritage.pages_default.inc` in stricken documentation below.